 By providing an environment for markets to function, charter cities offer the opportunity to lift residents out of poverty.

-Take, for example, the two following restrictions which often hit lower income folks the hardest:
+Take, for example, the following restriction which often hits lower income folks the hardest:

 We view the host country as one of the partners in the charter city.
 Charter cities can only be successful if they are an embodiment of the best things about their host country, a source of pride.
 There are additional ways to minimize the risk of expropriation, including 1) creating jobs and making residents happy, 2) drafting the language of the legislation that allows compensation if expropriated, and 3) IPOing the city on the local stock exchange to ensure broad social support for the continued success of the city.